Victory Theater: Ongoing restoration efforts

 The theater closed in 1979 and has sat derelict since; in the mid-1980s the city government was able to obtain the property from a landowner delinquent on more than $50,000 in back taxes.
 A local group of activists, Save the Victory Theater Inc., led by Helen Casey worked with the city to raise funds to restore it, including help through industrialist Armand Hammer who put his private art collection on display for an exhibit to raise money for the project, netting about $450,000 (about $900,000 2017 USD) donated to the city's Victory Theatre Commission.
 At the time, an evaluation was made by the Massachusetts Historical Commission that building was eligible to be on the National Register of Historic Places; however the property remains unfiled with the Register and the original project, estimated at $4.5 million in restoration costs, never materialized.

 However the Holyoke City Council, owners of the theater, agreed to hand ownership of the theater to the non-profit Massachusetts International Festival of the Arts, for $1,500 in 2009.
 The group hoped to restore and open the theater to performances in 2016, however the most recent announcement places the opening date at December 20, 2020.
-In 2017 the project was reported to have a $26 million commitment, however the cost of restoration has gone up considerably since 2009, rising from $27 million to $43 million due to deterioration of the building and operating cost estimates for the initial 5 years of its programming.
-In 2018 this cost was reported to have risen to $44.4 million however the group received $11 million in state bonds in addition to $2 million earlier authorized on top of $28.2 million in tax credits and donations, bringing the project in at approximately $41 million in commitments.
-MIFA has maintained it will move forward with construction in June 2019, and plans to open the theater in time for its 100th anniversary.
+In 2017 the project was reported to have a $26 million commitment, however the cost of restoration has gone up considerably since 2009, rising from $27 million to $61 million due to deterioration of the building and operating cost estimates for the initial 5 years of its programming.
+The group received $11 million in state bonds in addition to $2 million earlier authorized on top of $28.2 million in tax credits and donations, bringing the project in at approximately $43 million in commitments.
+In September 2018, MIFA stated it would move forward with construction on in June of 2019, hoping to reopen the theater in time for its 100th anniversary; this ultimately did not materialize.

 On November 5, 2019, MIFA acquired a property abutting the theater, 134 Chestnut Street, for $224,000, which is expected to be razed as part of a planned larger complex attached to the Victory.
+Phase 1 of the Victory Theatre restoration process was completed with the removal of building abutting the theater.
+The 134 Chestnut St. property on the north side of the Victory will be replaced with a new 14,500sq ft. connecting Annex designed by DBVW Architects.
+The Annex will house essential service, facilities management, technical, dressing room, office, and loading dock space unable to be accommodated in the theater's historic footprint, but needed to provide a larger modern theater facility.